catnys/Arrays101/Module06/README.md

 ## Overview

-In this explore card, we delved into the fundamentals of the Array data structure and its applications in Java.
+Hello again ^^ In this explore card, we delved into the fundamentals of the Array data structure and its applications in Java.
 Here's a quick recap of what we covered:

 - **Introduction to Arrays:** We explored the basics of what an Array data structure is and how it functions.
 - **Java Syntax for Arrays:** We learned how to create Arrays in Java, as well as how to read from and write to them.